AdelNabli/ACiD/README.md

 ## Acknowledgement

 This work was granted access to the HPC/AI resources of IDRIS under the allocation AD011013743 made by GENCI.
 As our code was developped on [Jean-Zay](http://www.idris.fr/eng/jean-zay/), it is designed for a SLURM based cluster.
+We also thank [Louis Fournier](https://github.com/fournierlouis ) for his helpful insights for the design of this version of ADP.